 Behind the ears, the feet, the temples, and the wrists are common places for skin application of essential oils.

 95) Just breathe

-You can enjoy your essential oils by inhaling its scent throughout the day.
-Some essential oils can be inhaled carefully by opening the bottle, holding it up against your nose or just putting a few drops onto some tissue before inhaling.
+You can enjoy your essential oils by breathing its scent throughout the day.
+Some essential oils can be breathed carefully by opening the bottle, holding it up against your nose or just putting a few drops onto a tissue.

 96) Steam inhalation is possible too

 Depending on your needs and mood, steam inhalation can work out well with both energizing and relaxing oils.

 Boil a few cups of water, pour the liquid into a bowl, and then add a few drops of oil into the water.
 Hold your face around about a foot above the bowl, covering both your head and the bowl with a towel.
 Inhale the steam slowly.